SethDanford/black-jack-java/README.md

 - If your score is higher than the house you win the amount of credits that you bet.

 # How do I play?
+- Open the project in Eclipse, and run the file called "A2Tester.java".
 - To add a play click on the add player button.
 When prompted enter a unique ID, any name and any amount of points (non-negative).
 You can select different players by using the dropdown menu at the top of the window.
 - You must bet before you can be delt.
 So press the bet button and enter a bet.
 - Once all of the players have bet and been delt, the house will be automatically delt.